arvigeus/AZ-204/Learning Path/Containers.md

 - Secrets are scoped to an application, outside of any specific revision of an application.
 - Adding, removing, or changing secrets doesn't generate new revisions.
 - Each application revision can reference one or more secrets.
-- Multiple revisions can reference the same secret(s).
+- Multiple revisions can reference the same secrets.

 An updated or deleted secret doesn't automatically affect existing revisions in your app.
 When a secret is updated or deleted, you can respond to changes in one of two ways: